Automated Ring-Diagram Framework for Classifying CP Invariants: Conclusions

-The work of ND is supported by STFC under the grant number ST/T006749/1.
-This work is also supported by the National Science Foundation of China under Grants No. 12022514, No. 12375099 and No. 12047503, and National Key Research and Development Program of China Grant No. 2020YFC2201501, and No. 2021YFA0718304.
+This work is supported by the National Science Foundation of China under Grants No.~12022514, No.~12375099 and No.~12047503, and the National Key Research and Development Program of China Grant No.~2020YFC2201501, and No.~2021YFA0718304 and by the CAS President's International Fellowship Initiative (PIFI) grant.
+The work of ND is also supported by STFC under the Grant No.~ST/T006749/1.

-\section{Identifying higher-order CP-odd invariants}
+\section{IDENTIFYING HIGHER-ORDER CP-ODD INVARIANTS}